Parmenas1002/MyTask/README.md

 * First Create an heroku app
 * Next precompile assets for production environment
+* Change Ruby version to 2.6.6 with is supported by heroku stack
 * Next, Do a commit with git
 * Add Heroku buildpack
 * Finally deploy to heroku with git push command